Do you desperately want to learn how to improve focus – yet feel like a family of squirrels is running amok in your head?

 The ability to manage projects is not just an important leadership characteristic.
 When you look at major life goals, it can be daunting even to start.
 The end seems so far away.
 Some days, the mountain of work feels impossible.

-When you’re looking at these big goals, break them down into smaller projects.
+When you’re looking at these big long term goals, break them down into smaller projects.
 For example, if you’re creating a business from scratch, there are a lot of elements that can be turned into projects:

 - Building a website